Finding Counterfactually Optimal Action Sequences in Continuous State Spaces: Introduction

 In this work, our goal is to aid the retrospective analysis of individual episodes as the example above.
 For each episode, we aim to find an action sequence that differs slightly from the one taken in reality but, under the circumstances of that particular episode, would have led to a higher counterfactual reward.
 In our example above, assume that the patient's condition does not improve after a certain period of time.
 A counterfactually optimal action sequence could highlight to the clinician a small set of time steps in the treatment process where, had they administered different drug dosages, the patient's severity would have been lower.
 In turn, a manual inspection of those time steps could provide insights to the clinician about potential ways to improve their treatment policy.

 To infer how a particular episode would have evolved under a different action sequence than the one taken in reality, one needs to represent the stochastic state transitions of the environment using a structural causal model (SCM)~\cite{pearl2009causality, bareinboim2022pearl}.
 This has been a key aspect of a line of work at the intersection of counterfactual reasoning and reinforcement learning, which has focused on methods to either design better policies using offline data~\cite{buesing2018woulda,lu2020sample} or to retrospectively analyze individual episodes~\cite{oberst2019counterfactual,tsirtsis2021counterfactual}.
 Therein, the work most closely related to ours is by Tsirtsis et al.~\cite{tsirtsis2021counterfactual}, which introduces a method to compute counterfactually optimal action sequences in MDPs with discrete states and actions using a Gumbel-Max SCM to model the environment dynamics~\cite{oberst2019counterfactual}.
 However, in many practical applications, such as in critical care, the state of the environment is inherently continuous in nature~\cite{elliott2012critical}.
 In our work, we aim to fill this gap by designing a method to compute counterfactually optimal action sequences in MDPs with continuous states and discrete actions.
-For a discussion of further related work, refer to Appendix~\ref{app:related}.
+Refer to Appendix~\ref{app:related} for a discussion of further related work and to Pearl~\cite{pearl2009causality} for an overview of the broad field of causality.